What harmful conditions do the guards have? Harmful production factors

 Order No. 302-N, issued in 2012, cancels previous documents for passing medical examinations and contains the following information:

-3. What kind of specialists the employee must visit;
+3. Which specialists should an employee visit;

 Harmful production factors by profession

-Form for accepting a question, write your
+Form for receiving a question, write yours

-About document
+About the document

 1. A list or list of harmful factors that affect the body during work.